 FAA suggests reading the 2014-2015 FACE Handbook to become familiar with the AIS program to see if it is a right fit for you.
 In order to become an eligible artist for the Artist-in-Schools program, the following criteria must be met:

 - Artist must complete a Teaching Artist Academy.
-These sessions are currently offered once each fall and spring.
-Please know that all sessions must be attended in order to receive certification.
+These sessions are currently offered once a year.
+Please know that all sessions in an Academy must be attended in order to receive certification.

 - Artist must submit all application materials.

 - Artist must schedule interview with the FAA education coordinator.